Johniereed/nordvpn-coupon/README.md

 Source: [Trustpilot](https://www.trustpilot.com/users/5ebbe6b2ee8f29ab65d01917)

-This review on Trustpilot praises NordVPN for its ease of use, reliable connection, and seamless background operation, The user appreciates its intuitive interface, which requires minimal setup, and notes that the VPN runs smoothly without interruptions, only prompting the user when necessary.
+This review on Trustpilot praises NordVPN for its ease of use, reliable connection, and seamless background operation.
+The user appreciates its intuitive interface, which requires minimal setup, and notes that the VPN runs smoothly without interruptions, only prompting the user when necessary.

 ![|624x413](https://lh7-rt.googleusercontent.com/docsz/AD_4nXdjbAbT6HS-Wya-edTooQdCJq0CoVB94AOUcVEY29mLwh4KltiXXt7RPQpTfZdD8Uie4hYm3PdzcmCL5ENd5PmDt60k1KwXWuCaMBrrcWvlqCRNv5JObxtA7sNw44uQx73prfxY?key=Zg1V4_MInCi9U0bSInsnnjvg)

 ## NordVPN Alternatives

-Still not sure, don’t worry I have got your back I have complied some of the best alternatives to NordVPN that you can try once.
+Still not sure, don’t worry, I have got your back.
+I have compiled some of the best alternatives to NordVPN that you can try once.

 When selecting a VPN service, it's essential to compare options to ensure you choose one that best fits your needs.